 Tri-C’s Student Financial Aid and Scholarships office is dedicated to helping students navigate financial aid options for their college expenses.
-Speak with a Student Financial Aid advisor to obtain information about financial aid options including grants, scholarships, student loans and public benefits.
+Speak with a Student Financial Aid advisor to obtain information about financial aid options including grants, scholarships, student loans, and public benefits.

-No. The online AA appears identical to the traditional AA on our transcripts.
+No. The Online AA appears identical to the traditional AA on our transcripts.

 Fully online; does not require live participation at specific times.

-- Online with web meeting times (DWS)
+- Online with web meeting times (synchronous)

 Fully online; requires participation in live classes on specific days at specific times (see course schedule).